gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Indexing-queue-viewer-gij-self-managed.md

 ![](/wp-content/uploads/gij-gitserver-indexing-queue-viewer-gencfg-dashboard.png)

-To the right of the dashboard is the settings view panel. which shows information related to the general settings for scheduled indexing, garbage collection, etc.
+To the right of the dashboard is the Settings view panel. which shows information related to the general settings for scheduled indexing, garbage collection, etc.

 Click **Edit** to go directly to the General settings page.